woshimajintao/TPC_DS_for_DuckDB/README.md

 grows linearly with the size of data.
 We also made performance optimizations on some queries, which reduced their runtime by an order of magnitude of a thousand times.
 Then we presented and analyzed the results of our experiments in figures and charts with data visualization.
-All the results are almost in line with our intuition about the size of the data, i.e., the larger the scale factor, the more resources are needed on the system.
-Runtimes vary from query to query, depending on the query complexity and the backend processes of the system.